 - You are solely responsible for advising an accurate Delivery Address through the ShopMate Website.
 Australia Post will not be responsible to You for any failure of, or delay in, the collection and / or delivery of any Parcel if Your instructions are ambiguous, incomplete, or inaccurate.

 - Extra Cover may be requested at additional cost for some Parcels.
 Extra Cover is only available for the shipping period commencing when the Parcel leaves the Warehouse until it is delivered to Your Delivery Address.
 Extra Cover is not available for the shipping of a parcel from a Merchant to the Warehouse, or for the time in which a Parcel is held in storage at the Warehouse.
 Specific terms and conditions (including exclusions) apply to Extra Cover.
 You should note that Extra Cover charges are included for GST assessment purposes.
 The full terms and conditions applicable to Extra Cover are available here.

 You agree, that Australia Post is authorised to do any of the following on Your behalf to enable Your Parcels to be Shipped from the Warehouse to Your Delivery Address:

-- complete any documents required under applicable US laws and regulations;
+- Complete any documents required under applicable Australian and/or US laws and regulations;

 - Act as Your forwarding agent for US customs and export control purposes, and as a receiver solely for the purpose of designating a customs broker to perform customs clearance and entry into Australia; and